bartificer/programming-by-stealth/docs/pbs31.md

 Before we continue, do a shift+refresh on the page to get everything back to normal.

-To get or set the name associated with a checkbox or a radio button we need to use jQuery’s `.attr()` function with `'name'` as the first argument.
+To get or set the name associated with a checkbox or a radio button, we need to use jQuery’s `.attr()` function with `'name'` as the first argument.

 We can get the name associated with the checkbox with the ID `tos_agree_cb` by entering the following in the console: